cyril/r_spec-clone.rb/README.md

 ## Goal

-This clone attempts to provide most of RSpec's DSL without magic power.
+This clone attempts to provide most of RSpec's DSL to express expected outcomes of a code example without magic power.

 ## Some differences